shivangsingh26/IPL-WIN-PREDICTOR/README.md

 - [License](#license)

 ## Overview
-The IPL Win Predictor uses historical match data to train a logistic regression model that predicts the win probability of a batting team during a match.
-The web application provides an intuitive interface for users to input current match details and get real-time win probabilities.
+The IPL Win Predictor leverages historical match data to train a logistic regression model that provides real-time win probabilities based on the current state of the game.
+The model can be accessed through a Streamlit web app, allowing users to interactively input match details and receive win predictions.

 ## Installation
 To run this project locally, follow these steps: